bibleexchange/courses/book-of-romans/001_doctrinal/403_god-will-fulfill-his-promise.md

 ### The Promise to Abraham, vs.18-22

 Abraham was given the promise of God.
 God promised Abraham he would have a son.
 Also, the Messiah would be a son of Abraham.
 Jesus fulfilled prophecy and was born according to his natural lineage as a descendant of Abraham.

 ### The Promise of Justification, vs. 23,24

 > Romans 4:23 Now it was not written for his sake alone, that it was imputed to him; 24 But for us also, to whom it shall be imputed, &hellip;

 ### The Condition of Justification, vs. 24

 > Romans 4:24b-25 &hellip;if we believe on him that raised up Jesus our Lord from the dead; 25 Who was delivered for our offences, and was raised again for our justification.

-A person receives justification from God by faith -- "if we believe...".
+A person receives justification from God by faith -- "if we believe&hellip;".

 Conditional Promises
 - Mark 9:23